Seattle came and went in the blink of an eye; four days does seems to go by a lot quicker these days.

 They have the fish ladders, where you can go down and see the salmon.

-No shortage of parks and green spaces in Seattle:
+There is no shortage of parks and green spaces in Seattle:

 Not forgetting my favourite part: Fremont, which was so good it merits a separate post all of its own (here)